ninoxdb/ninox-dev-cli/README.md

 ```

 # Best practices
+1. Schema versioning is a mechanism to prevent accidental overwriting of the database configuration.
+Everytime an update is made to the Database schema (manually in the Ninox app or with the ninox database upload command), the version number of the database schema is incremented.
+If a database is being uploaded with a version number that is older than the current version on the server, the upload command will fail.
+This is to prevent accidental overwriting of the database configuration e.g from two people updating the same Database.
+A simple work around is to backup your current work and then get(download) the latest version of the database configuration before publishing(upload) your changes.
-1. Single Database Operations: Both download and upload commands work on one database at a time.
+2. Single Database Operations: Both download and upload commands work on one database at a time.
 You need to specify the Database ID for each operation.
-2. Existing Databases Only: The current version of the Ninox CLI only supports updating existing databases.
+3. Existing Databases Only: The current version of the Ninox CLI only supports updating existing databases.
 You cannot use this tool to create a new database from scratch.
-3. Supported Modifications: While you can't create new databases, you can make the following changes to existing databases:
+4. Supported Modifications: While you can't create new databases, you can make the following changes to existing databases:
     a.
 Create new tables
     b.
 Add new pages
     c.
 Define new fields
     d.
 Write new Ninox scripts
-4. Local Storage: After downloading, all database artifacts are stored as YAML files in your current working directory.
+5. Local Storage: After downloading, all database artifacts are stored as YAML files in your current working directory.
 Ensure you're in the correct directory when running the upload command.
-5. Version Control: It's recommended to keep these YAML files under version control to track changes and collaborate with team members.
+6. Version Control: It's recommended to keep these YAML files under version control to track changes and collaborate with team members.
-6. Review Before Upload: Always review your local changes before uploading to ensure you're not overwriting important configurations unintentionally and to always back up the configuration yaml files in a source control, before making significant changes.
+7. Review Before Upload: Always review your local changes before uploading to ensure you're not overwriting important configurations unintentionally and to always back up the configuration yaml files in a source control, before making significant changes.